 What matters most is how the samples are collected.
 They must follow the chain-of-custody process.
 When being tested, mothers and named fathers must present a valid ID and/or passport photograph, sign the Chain of Custody authorisation, and their samples must be securely packaged with their ID.

-In some cases, DNA test results can be contested.
-There are a few situations where this can happen:
+Perhaps.
+In some cases, DNA test results can be contested, and there are a few situations where this can happen:

 - If the result is believed to be fraudulent